mui/material-ui/docs/src/pages/guides/migration-v0.x.md

 - Full [server-side rendering](/guides/server-rendering) support
 - Wide range of [supported browsers](/getting-started/supported-platforms)

 Curious to learn more about it?
-You can checkout our [Q&A on with the v1 version](/discover-more/roadmap#q-amp-a-with-the-v1-version).
+You can checkout our [Q&A on the v1 version](/discover-more/roadmap#q-amp-a-with-the-v1-version).

 ### Where should I start in a migration?